Eligibility Requirements for Disability Insurance Elective Coverage

-- Possess a valid active license, if required by your occupation.
+- Have a valid license, if required by your occupation.

 - Be able to perform all of your normal duties on a full-time basis at the time your application is submitted.

-- Stay in the program for two complete calendar years unless you discontinue your business or move out of California.
+- You must stay in the program for two complete calendar years unless you discontinue your business or move out of California.

 - Elective Coverage for Employers and Self-Employed Individuals (DE 231EC) (PDF)